 Forceps, obstetrical, Chamberlen, steel, 1680-1750

 The Chamberlen family escaped religious persecution in France to settle in England in 1569.
 Peter (the Elder) Chamberlen (d.
 1631) is thought to have invented the obstetrical forceps.
-Other family members also modified the original design.
+Other family members modified the original design.
 The Chamberlens were among the early ‘man-midwives’.
 They became famous for dealing with difficult births, but the forceps were a family secret for over 100 years.
 The forceps were common knowledge by the 1730s yet took time to be used extensively.
 Obstetrical forceps grip a baby’s head during difficult labours to help delivery.
 This example is made from steel.